What a Great Way to Spend the Summer!

 Working at a guest ranch can be hard work, but it’s also a lot of fun.
 You’ll meet new people from all over the world and see beautiful, pristine country.
 During your time off, you can ride, fish, hike and explore the surrounding area.
 A ranch job is not for everyone, but it is a job that will have many lasting friendships and memories.

-We hire seasonally - with arrival from mid/late May and departure in late August through September.
+We hire seasonally - with arrival mid May and departure in late August through September.
 If you must leave before the 3rd week of August, please do not apply!
 Our ranch season runs through September so there are some positions that we will only hire employees that can stay through the entire season.

 As with most dude ranches, we compensate you in several ways.
 You will receive full room and board and monetary compensation.
 Meals and housing are provided at no cost.
 Working and living together on a 24 hour basis is not always easy and requires that certain policies be observed out of respect for the guest, other employees and our family.
 Because of our rural location, it is highly recommended to have your own vehicle for use on days' off.
 Housing is bunkhouse style, not co-ed; we do not have housing for families or couples and do not allow pets.

 The atmosphere at the Ranch is western.
 Our guests expect to see cowboys and cowgirls so your appearance needs to reflect this.
 Good social skills, table manners and a neat and clean appearance are necessary.